 In 2010 his essay "Trejo's Perfect Havoc," appeared alongside Tomás Ybarra-Frausto's essay in a University of Washington Press/Jacob Lawrence Series on American Artists publication, Ruben Trejo: Beyond Boundaries / Aztlán y Más Allá.

 A collection of short stories, Nocturnal America, the award winner in the Prairie Schooner Prize Series in Fiction, was published by the University of Nebraska Press in 2006, and released in paperback and e-book, also in 2013.
-He is currently at work on another novel, The Appointment, a Civil War-era historical fiction set in California and the New Mexico Territory.
+He is currently completing another novel, The Appointment, a Civil War-era historical fiction set in California and the New Mexico Territory.

 A work of nonfiction, Out of the Channel: The Exxon Valdez Oil Spill In Prince William Sound, was published in l991 by HarperCollins, and reissued in a revised and expanded Tenth Anniversary Edition in 1999 by the Eastern Washington University Press.
 Two other novels, Crab Canon and Mine (co-authored with Ransom Jeffery) were published in the 1970's.

-Keeble's short stories, interviews, and essays on political and ecological topics have appeared in a wide variety of journals and anthologies.
+Keeble's short stories, interviews, and essays on political and ecological topics have appeared in a wide variety of journals and anthologies, most recently in Idaho Review and Harper's Magazine.
 He has received a John Simon Guggenheim Memorial Foundation Fellowship and a Washington State Governor's Award.
 In 1993, he received a Northwest Regional Emmy Award nomination for To Write and Keep Kind, a film on the life of Raymond Carver which aired on the Public Broadcasting System.